-The ssh suite of programs also comes with scp - secure copy program that allows files to be transferred over an ssh connection - there are also windows and graphical scp programs such as the open source winscp, this is a windows program that allows multiple files to be transferred over scp in secure and convenient way - similar to ftp - but securely.
+The ssh suite of programs also comes with scp - secure copy program that allows files to be transferred over an ssh connection - there are also windows and graphical scp programs such as the open source winscp that allows multiple files to be transferred over scp in secure and convenient way - similar to ftp - but securely.

 where somehost is either an ip address or a ip resolvable name that is running an ssh server.
 This command establishes a connection to somehost and prompts for a username.
 If you know the remote username that you wish to login as you can enter: